 Part time employees working guaranteed weekly hours

-Auxiliary/On-call employees with 2-yr history at same employer
+Auxiliary/on-call employees with 2-yr history at same employer

-Commission Sales who have 2-yr history in same job/industry
+Commission Sales who have 2-yr history in same job/industry working as an employee

-Contract employees with 2-yr history at job/industry
+Contract employees with 2-yr history at job/industry working as an employee

 There are a couple more types of employment that may fall into this category, but for the most part, these are the types of borrowers whose mortgage application is going to be done using income qualifying.

-The same process would be used for those who earn over time or bonuses, claim tips, or work part time with two jobs.
+The same process would be used for those who earn over time or bonuses, or work part time with two jobs.
 If you have any questions on how your income might be taken into consideration when applying for a mortgage, please reach out to a member of our team at email@example.com!